SL13PNIR/night-miner/README.md

 **Note:** The `signing_key` field is not used since we sign externally with your wallet.
 The `verification_key` is your wallet's public key.

+---

-### Wallet Structure and File Organization
+## AutoMine Wallet Structure (Automatic)

+**AutoMine creates everything automatically** - you don't need to create any files manually!

-AutoMine creates an `auto-mine-wallet/` directory containing all wallet files:
+When you run AutoMine, it automatically creates an `auto-mine-wallet/` directory containing all wallet files:

 ```
 auto-mine-wallet/